UzixLS/famicom-dumper/README.md

 Connect device to USB and PC will detect it as virtual serial port.
 First 8 seconds after power up bootloader is active (all leds are on), so you can program main firmware.

 You can use command "**make program PROGRAMMER_PORT=COM10**" to program main firmware.
 Replace *COM10* with port assigned to your dumper (you can use Windows device manager to see it).

-Also it's recommended to reprogram FT232 chip using [FT_PROG util](http://www.ftdichip.com/Support/Utilities.htm#FT_PROG) to change device name to "Famicom Dumper/Programmer", so it can be detected automatically by software.

 That's all!
 You can use it now.